[Edit: After publishing this post in late 2014, I started receiving death threats. I turned it off for a long time to let things settle down.]

 - I heard her say that she didn’t want it to happen.

-- I heard her tell Sifu Wong that there was never any kissing or intimacy – none whatsoever.
+- I heard her tell Sifu Wong that there was never any kissing or intimacy – none whatsoever (a sign of abuse).

-- I heard her explain how confused she had been afterward, as if in a daze.
+- I heard her explain how confused she had been afterward, as if in a daze (a common experience with abuse victims).

 - I heard her say that it was like she was watching the experience from outside of her body.
-(Note: For those who don’t know, this is a common experience among trauma survivors and a telltale sign of abuse.)
+(This is a common experience among trauma survivors and a telltale sign of abuse.)

 - I heard her talk about how Gary had done the same thing with several other women.